mrafayaleem/community-clusters/README.md

 Once we have the dataframe of all the parent/child links as above, we can proceed to perform graph analysis using PySpark graphframes.

-To run analysis on the Spark shell with the GraphFrames package, specify the below optional arguments (using facebook, twitter and google as an example):
+To run analysis on the Spark shell with the GraphFrames package, specify the below optional arguments (using facebook, twitter and google, and max of 10,000 items as as an example):

-    `$ spark-submit --packages graphframes:graphframes:0.6.0-spark2.3-s_2.11 analysis.py --dir <path_to_parquets> --limiter <max_no_items> --focus twitter google facebook`
+    `$ spark-submit --packages graphframes:graphframes:0.6.0-spark2.3-s_2.11 analysis.py --dir bootstrap/spark-warehouse/output --limiter 10000 --focus twitter google facebook`

 To plot community clusters after analysis"